OrangeSpork/AdvIKPlugin/README.md

 Note: The individual component scaling is multiplied by the Overall Breath Scale and then by the Breath Size %...so watch the multiplicative effects :)

+Auto IK Adjustment on Replacement Characters of Different Sizes

+This feature adjusts the IK Targets for the character when the character is replaced by a character of a different height, compensating for the size change.
+To do this, the plugin needs some information about the pose to adjust correctly.
+Specifically it needs the center point the other IK points should adjust from.
+To specify this, go to the Adv IK plugin window (under Anim->Kinematics) and hit the Resize button at the top to bring up the Resize panel.
+You'll see a large array of center points you can adjust from.

+Off - Deactivates adjustment.\
+Auto - System attempts to select the correct center for you.
+May or may not pick something useful.\
+Body - Readjusts IK target points out from the body center point.
+Use this for many lying down poses or if otherwise unsure.\
+Feet (Left/Center/Right) - Adjusts IK points up from the feet (either left or right or midway between them).
+Use this for standing positions, select the down foot or center if both are planted.\
+Thigh (Left/Center/Right) - Adjusts IK points from the thigh point selected.
+Best used with seated poses.\
+Hands (Left/Center/Right) - Adjusts IK points from the hand point selected.
+Best with poses where the character is dangling from things by the hands or standing on their hands?\
+Shoulder (Left/Center/Right) - Adjusts IK points from the shoulder point selected.
+Works with some lying poses where the shoulder is in contact with the 'ground'.\
+Knee (Left/Center/Right) - Adjusts IK points from the knee point selected.
+Best with kneeling poses.\
+Elbow (Left/Center/Right) - Adjusts IK points from the elbow point selected.
+Useful with some leaning back on elbow poses.

+Individual limb controls - These allow you to turn off adjustment for the specified limb.
+Useful if you want everything else to adjust but not this.
+For example a seated chair pose with feet on the floor wants to use the Center Thigh point for adjustment but turn off the leg chains so the feet don't move.

+Unapply Resize Adjustment - If an adjustment has been applied to this character, clicking this reverses out the adjustment, restoring the character to an unadjusted state.
+The button will then change to read Apply.\
+Apply Resize Adjustment - If no adjustment has been applied to this character, clicking this applies the adjustment specified on the panel.
+Using Unapply/Apply will allow you to experiment with various settings.
+Note: if the character has not been replaced, application of settings does nothing.